miracle-2003/qrmakerdocs/cloud/foodtiger-cloud.md

 ## Step 2.
 Write your project details

-After few minutes \( it may take more \) you can visit your domain, and you should see the FoodTiger cloud page.
+After few minutes \( it may take more \) you can visit your domain, and you should see the QR Menu Maker cloud page.
 There, follow the instructions and fill the required data.
 You should see page like this one.
 After you have filled all the details and you have made the subscription, if all is ok, you will get an email in around 5 min that your site is ready.

 ![](../.gitbook/assets/screencapture-restotiger-2020-07-05-18_18_17.png)

 ## Step 3.
-Experience your FoodTiger
+Experience your QR Menu Maker

-On your email, we have send you instructions about your FoodTiger.
-You can login as admin and start managing your FoodTiger instance.
+On your email, we have send you instructions about your QR Menu Maker.
+You can login as admin and start managing your QR Menu Maker instance.